cgb55/GettingAndCleaningDataProject/README.md

 Please see the code book for explanations of the variables in each of these files and please see [3] for more details of the project that produced the original data.

+The requirement for the script is:

+Create one R script called run_analysis.R that does the following:
+1. Merges the training and the test sets to create one data set.
+1. Extracts only the measurements on the mean and standard deviation for each measurement.
+1. Uses descriptive activity names to name the activities in the data set.
+1. Appropriately labels the data set with descriptive variable names.
+1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The first 4 of these steps are not done in strict order.
+Instead the extraction of the relevant measurements is done before merging the two sets, this is done to slightly imporve the performance by reducing the size of the data sets as early as possible.

+# Reference URLs

 1. https://class.coursera.org/getdata-032
 1. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 1. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones